gavinfielder/dgram_chat/README.md

 Anyone can `make client`, but they still need to modify the makefile to point to the right server machine)

 Then
-`./client` or `./server`
+`./client` or `./server` or `./server -D` to run the server as daemon.

 ## Usage

 The server has no commands.
 It can only be controlled by a client.

 The client has the following commands available:
  - `\?` (show command list)